-The term parent includes carer, thought this is not repeated at every place where it might be relevant.
-It means someone who is legally entitled to take decisions on behalf of the child.
-If it appears that this is not straightforward, consult the Baptist Union's Child Protection Advisory Panel and/or the Diocese safeguarding Adviser.
+The term parent includes carer, this is not repeated at every place where it might be relevant.
+It refers to someone who is legally entitled to take decisions on behalf of the child.
+If there is any doubt - consult the Baptist Union's Child Protection Advisory Panel and/or the Diocese Safeguarding Adviser.

-Vulnerable Adult:
+Vulnerable Person:

-Any person aged 18 or over who, by reason of mental or other disability, age, illness or other situation is permanently or for the time being unable to take care of him or herself, or to protect him or herself against significant harm or exploitation.
+Any person aged 18 or over who, by reason of mental or other disability, age, illness or other situation is permanently or temporarily unable to take care of themself, or to protect themself against significant harm or exploitation.

-This will include, in particular, anyone who:
+This will include anyone who:

-- Is living in residential accommodation, such as a care home or a residential special school, Is living in sheltered housing - Is receiving domiciliary care in their own home - Is receiving any form of health care - Is detained in prison, remand centre, young offenders institution, secure training centre or attendance centre or under the powers of the immigration and Asylum Act 1999 - Is in contact with probation services - Is receiving a welfare service of a description to be prescribed in regulations - Is receiving a service or participating in an activity which is specifically targeted at people with agerelated needs, disabilities or prescribed physical or mental health conditions or expectant or nursing mothers living in residential care (age-related needs incudes needs associated with frailty, illness, disability or mental capacity) - Is receiving direct payments from a local authority/HSS body in lieu of social care services, Requires assistance in the conduct of his or her own affairs
+- Is living in residential accommodation, such as a care home or a residential special school. - Is living in sheltered housing. - Is receiving domiciliary care in their own home. - · Is receiving any form of health care. - Is detained in prison, remand centre, young offenders' institution, secure training centre or attendance centre or under the powers of the immigration and Asylum Act 1999. - Is in contact with probation services. - Is receiving a welfare service of a description to be prescribed in regulations - Is receiving a service or participating in an activity which is specifically targeted at people with age-related needs, disabilities or prescribed physical or mental health conditions or expectant or nursing mothers living in residential care. (age-related needs incudes needs associated with frailty, illness, disability or mental capacity) - Is receiving direct payments from a local authority/HSS body in lieu of social care services or requires assistance in the conduct of their own affairs.